-(Henceforth we use a superscript V to denote the value-added version of variables previously defined in a gross-output context.)
-Conceptually, this measure first converts the sectoral, gross-output-augmenting technology shocks to a value-added basis by dividing through by $1-\gamma_i c{Mi}^$ (note that gross-output-augmenting technology shocks translate to larger value-added-augmenting technology shocks).
+(Henceforth, we use a superscript V to denote the value-added version of variables previously defined in a gross-output context.)
+Conceptually, this measure first converts the sectoral, gross output-augmenting technology shocks to a value-added basis by dividing through by $1 - \gamma_i c{M_i}^$ (note that gross output-augmenting technology shocks).
 These value-added technology shocks are then weighted by the industry's share in aggregate real value added.
 The key aspect of this definition is that aggregate technology changes only if industry-level technology changes.

 It is useful to relate our definition of aggregate technical change to the aggregate Solow residual.
-First, we define the aggregate Solow residual dp as where dv is the aggregate real-value-added growth:
+First, we define the aggregate Solow residual dp as where dv is the aggregate real value-added growth:

-$$dp \equiv dv - dx^V, \tag{5}$$
+$$dp \equiv dv - dx^{\nu},\tag{5}$$